Sunday, June 28, 2020

 Knowing how much my friend loved me and had stood by me over the years, I knew those words were shared in love, in hope of invoking real change.
 And they did.
 My tunnel vision had destroyed almost everything in my life.
 They were right, my self-centered focus had left carnage and I needed to start immediately repairing what could be fixed.

 How do you fix everything that has been destroyed?
 One small step at a time.
 One intentional, challenging, sometimes even heartbreaking conversation and then another.
 Fixing the carnage requires saying I'm sorry.
 It always requires asking for forgiveness.
 Carnage repairs made me understand that because of my behavior, I also needed to be okay with not being forgiven, and that some relationships would never be restored.

 The mistakes I made because of tunnel vision were what showed me that all roads really do lead home.
 My mom was right.
 Home isn't necessarily comfortable.
 Home isn't always where I wished I was able to dwell.
 But Home is Home for a reason.
 Not the house, not the structure.
 But the people.
 The family and loved ones.
 The memories and the excitement of what is yet to come.
 Every single road that leads Home, is the road I hope to find.

-When I lose my way, when something distracts me, or even when the bumps and ruts along the way seem to be too much.
+When I lose my way, when something distracts me, or even when the bumps and ruts seem to be too much.
 I am thankful for the fact that all roads lead home.
 Fully aware of my tendency for tunnel vision to take over in all aspects of my life, I am now on guard like the Roman soldiers.
 Aware, cautious and ready to stand my ground until the road home seems possible.